mbuchthal/Create-a-Framework/README.md

 Simple-Syrvup also allows the user to set an array of objects for their POST endpoints.
 The POST endpoints allow the user to save the POST in JSON format at a specified location.

 If no file exists at the saveLocation, a file titled "postData.json" will be created.
-The directory must be already created.
+The directory must be already created by the user.

-First

 To set POST endpoints, the command is:
 ```